 About the Author

-Wesley Henderson is an attorney with Henderson & Henderson.
-His practice focuses on helping businesses navigate their legal environment, including using intellectual property tools as an advantage to protect their assets.
+Wesley Henderson is a business attorney with Henderson & Henderson.
+His Charleston, SC practice focuses on helping businesses navigate their legal environment, including using intellectual property tools as an advantage to protect their assets.
 Wesley can be contact by email or by phone at 843-212-3188.